-I recently spoke to an expert who works at that intersection.
-Randall LaVeau is marketing practice leader at Sales Benchmark Index, a consulting firm that helps organizations better understand their prospects and turn them into loyal customers.
+I recently spoke to Randall LaVeau a marketer who works at that intersection.
 I knew he’d speak my language when I saw that he has a degree in broadcast journalism, and when he told me that early in his career he dabbled as a nighttime radio DJ.

 I asked Randall his advice for content marketers and managing editors in an age of noise, data and way too much content.

 Randall’s favorite bloggers and podcasters have a very relatable writing style — “like they wrote it on the couch the night before,” he says.
 I asked Randall how more B2B brands can move away from boring, stuffy jargon and toward that more conversational language.

 “I see it happen naturally when companies move to a more customer-centric approach,” he says, “as they start to actually understand the people they're selling to, versus looking at them as an account.
 It humanizes things a little bit.
 We sit in workshops, often, and folks go through this progression of understanding how important the buyer is, and that a buyer makes decisions as a human being, and they feel foolish for the old tactics they used to use.”